8fold/site-joshbruce.com/content-root/public/essays-and-editorials/finances/the-universal-portfolio/content.md

 There were some deflation months in 2009.
 2009 was during [The Great Recession](https://en.m.wikipedia.org/wiki/Great_Recession), and inflation averaged 3 to 4 percent the previous year.

 Notice that inflation for the last year is almost triple the last 10 and 20 years.
-That's because the data from 1 year ago is dragging down (or hiding) the most recent data.
+That's because the data from 10 and 20 years ago is dragging down (or hiding) the most recent data.
 And I don't know about you, but the roughly 8 percent impacts present-me much more than the percentages from 10 and 20 years ago.
 Again, a reason for giving more weight to the recent data.

 Regardless, the plate has increased by almost 8 percent due to inflation, and it's out of my direct control and influence.